Osmanoğlu family: Resurgence of interest in the Ottoman family

 Since the turn of the 21st century there has been a growing interest in the living members of the Ottoman family, both within Turkey and abroad.

 In 2006, family members met at Dolmabahçe Palace for the presentation of the documentary Osmanoğlu'nun Sürgünü (The Ottomans' Exile) produced by TRT (Turkish Radio and Television Corporation).
 This documentary followed the stories of the members of the Ottoman family who went into exile in 1924, following the establishment of the Turkish Republic and the abolition of the Ottoman Caliphate.
 It then follows the stories of their descendants, who now live in Turkey, Europe, India, and North America, and throughout the Middle East.
-Extensive coverage of this event, and the success of the documentary series has dramatically raised the profile of the Imperial Family.
+Extensive coverage of the 2006 event, and the success of the documentary series has dramatically raised the profile of the Imperial Family.

 According to The New York Times, historians said that the show of reverence at the funeral of Imperial Prince Ertuğrul Osman in September 2009 was a "seminal moment in the rehabilitation of the Ottoman Empire".

-The popularity of the historical television series Payitaht Abdulhamid about the Ottoman Empire has grown significantly in recent years in Turkey, and the Turkish government under Erdoğan has encouraged a nostalgia for the greatness of the former empire, which is sometimes referred to as 'Neo-Ottomanism'.
+The popularity of the historical television series Payitaht Abdulhamid about the Ottoman Empire has grown significantly in recent years in Turkey, and the Turkish government under Recep Tayyip Erdoğan has encouraged a nostalgia for the greatness of the former empire, which is sometimes referred to as 'Neo-Ottomanism'.

 An interview with Imperial Prince Mahmud by the Anatolian News Agency was published in several publications in Turkey and the UK.

 Turkish citizenship

 Without exception, all high-ranking members of the Imperial Ottoman family were exiled in 1924.
 Most had never left their homeland before, and all were forced to make a new life abroad.
-The family departed from Sirkeci railway station, and dispersed across Europe, the United States, the Middle East and Asia.
+The family departed from Sirkeci railway station, and dispersed across Asia, Europe, and the United States.
 In exile, the family lived in poverty.
 As the former Ottoman Sultan Mehmed VI Vahideddin had settled in San Remo, many members of the family congregated in the South of France.
 After living in Switzerland for a short time, the last Caliph of Islam, Imperial Prince (Şehzade) Abdulmecid II, moved to the French Riviera, settling in Nice.
 The Turkish Republic had issued the exiled Ottoman family members travel documents but they were only valid for one year.
 Therefore, by 1925 members of the family were no longer able to travel.
 Prince (Şehzade) Ali Vâsib Efendi appealed to the French Government and succeeded in obtaining courtesy passports for them.
 The French Government also issued passports to the children of the members of the family who were born in exile.
 In the years since the exile was lifted in 1973, many members of the Ottoman family have obtained Turkish citizenship and hold Turkish passports.